itsTrito/tailordoc/README.md

 ### Res files

-On runtime, every file in the ./res directory will be copied in the ./generated folder so that they can be used by the intermediary files.
+On runtime, every file in the ./res directory will be copied in the ./generated folder to be used by the temporary intermediate files.

 ### Editing